 - Local Branding – Consumers prefer to engage with brands the old way: by choosing local brands they know and trust.

-- Effective, geo-targeted content – In order for Google to index and deliver your content to your intended audience, you need to make it locally relevant at speaks to the consumer.
+- Effective, geo-targeted content – In order for Google to index and deliver your content to your intended audience, you need to make it locally relevant and speak to the consumer.

 - No penalties involved – If executed correctly, local SEO for companies with multiple store locations will help you avoid duplicate content and link networking penalties.